 Anyway, after all that, here's some text from Eupedia on the formation of the Germanic people specifically.
 Keep in mind that while this speaks of the "Afro-Asiatic substrate" as if it's a given, it's actually completely speculative.
 Nobody knows what languages the EEF and WHG substrate population of Europe spoke before Indo-European languages replaced them, but given the very small number of data points that we do have; Etruscan, analysis (what we can) of Pelasgian, the Paleohispanic languages, Minoan, and the still extant Basque language suggests that it was not Afro-Asiatic at all.
 When it says below that it's "known" that Celtic borrowed grammar from Afro-Asiatic, that's not true at all either.
 We don't know that, it's one theory based on some similarities that may or may not be based on legitimate analysis.
 Frankly, I find it unlikely.
 There are loads and loads of theories and proposals linking Afro-Asiatic to everybody, and I think there is little reason to invoke them here.
 But I should note that loads of people, especially people who don't specialize in answering that question, or in pre-Indo-European Europe in general, do tend to assume that Afro-Asiatic was associated with the Neolithic Revolution and that the EEF population spoke Afro-Asiatic.
 Even David Anthony made a brief off-hand reference to the idea in The Horse, The Wheel and Language.
 Since there's no trace of Afro-Asiatic in Europe that didn't come with much more recent MENA or Jewish immigration to the continent, that's almost impossible to take seriously, though.
 Given that the EEF supposedly came from Anatolia, it's more likely that linguistically they were distant relatives of the Hattians or Kaskians than Afro-Asiatic anyway.
 The logic that calls EEF linguistic Afro-Asiatics is shockingly weak.

 The first major expansion of R1a took place with the westward propagation of the Corded Ware (or Battle Axe) culture (2800-1800 BCE) from the northern forest-steppe in the Yamna homeland.
 This was the first wave of R1a into Europe, the one that brought the Z283 subclade to Germany and the Netherlands, and Z284 to Scandinavia.
-The Corded Ware R1a people would have mixed with the pre-Germanic I1 and I2 aborigines, which resulted in the first Indo-European culture in Germany and Scandinavia, although that culture could not be considered Proto-Germanic - it was simply Proto-Indo-European at that stage, or perhaps or Proto-Balto-Slavic. (editor: That Y-DNA Haplogroup I1 and I2 aboriginal population represents the Scandinavian Hunter Gatherers, or SHG, a population that isn't exactly a hybrid necessarily, but does represent a cline of being related to WHG and EHG both.)
+The Corded Ware R1a people would have mixed with the pre-Germanic I1 and I2 aborigines, which resulted in the first Indo-European culture in Germany and Scandinavia, although that culture could not be considered Proto-Germanic - it was simply Proto-Indo-European at that stage, or perhaps or Proto-Balto-Slavic. (editor: That Y-DNA Haplogroup I1 and I2 aboriginal population represents the Scandinavian Hunter Gatherers, or SHG, a population that isn't exactly a hybrid necessarily, but does represent a cline of being related to WHG and EHG both.
+This is represented by the Funnelbeaker and Globular Amphora cultures of pre-Indo-European Europe.
+Calling the Corded Ware Balto-Slavic is also nonsense; Balto-Slavic did indeed evolve out of a central Corded Ware horizon most likely, but at this stage, this is way before anything that can reasonably be called Balto-Slavic exists.
+Possibly we are talking about a very early semi-satemized version of Proto-Indo-European, however.)

 Germanic languages probably did not appear before the Nordic Bronze Age (1800-500 BCE).
 Proto-Germanic language probably developed as a blend of two branches of Indo-European languages, namely the Proto-Balto-Slavic language of the Corded-Ware culture (R1a-Z283) and the later arrival of Proto-Italo-Celto-Germanic people from the Unetice culture (R1b-L11).
 This is supported by the fact that Germanic people are a R1a-R1b hybrid, that these two haplogroups came via separate routes at different times, and that Proto-Germanic language is closest to Proto-Italo-Celtic, but also shares similarities with Proto-Slavic.